top of page

 From Intention to Action: Preparing Your Mind, Body & Spirit for a Transformative New Year

 Christmas is next week...
 Let that set in.
 We are less than a month away from 2026.
 A new year for growth, development, and becoming a more authentic and aligned version of ourselves.
-That is our intention as we start the new year.
-We've talked about engaging in a mindful reset, letting go of what doesn't serve us to make room for what does.
-We've talked about slowing down and reflecting on the year we've just experienced.
-We've also talked about how to nourish and nurture your mind and body through mindful eating and self-care.
+That is my intention as I start the new year.
+In previous posts, I talked about engaging in a mindful reset, letting go of what doesn't serve us to make room for what does.
+I've also discussed how to nourish and nurture our mind and body through mindful eating and self-care.
 So, what's next?

 Next is preparation.
-We are setting ourselves up for success in 2026.
-We want to experience a transformation that will feel challenging, but good to our nervous system.
+We am setting myself up for success in 2026.
+I want to us experience a transformation that will feel challenging but good to our nervous system.
 This requires, if you haven't guessed already, a holistic lens.
-We want to support sustainable change rather than burnout-driven change.
-Many experienced burnout this year already; we do not want to carry that into the new year or repeat the same mistakes we made this year.
+I want to support sustainable change rather than burnout-driven change.
+Many have experienced burnout this year; I do not want to carry that into the new year or repeat the same mistakes made this year.
 Hopefully, we have learned some lessons that we can build upon.
-Let's get to it.

 Green and dark chrysalises hang under a surface with a monarch butterfly emerging.
 A warm, blurred background adds a serene mood.